sayamalvi/openapi-ts-implementation/README.md

 Configure the API client in [`client.ts`](./src/api/client.ts).

-## 4. Create Custom TanStack Query Hooks
+## 4. Create Custom TanStack Query Functions

-Define reusable hooks for API calls using TanStack Query.
+Define reusable functions for API calls using TanStack Query.

-Example: A hook to fetch all users is implemented in [`hooks.ts`](./src/api/hooks/hooks.ts).
+Example: A function to fetch all users is implemented in [`quries.ts`](./src/api/hooks/hooks.ts).

 ## 5. Usage
 Use the custom hook in a react component [`App.tsx`](./src/App.tsx)